Protecting Our Users from Web Tracking

 O(1) in size, while the set of UIDs will be

 O(n), where n is the number of users.

 We can also classify many values as safe locally, without having to consult the global safe value set.
 Our system uses the following rules for local classification:

-If none of these rules are able to classify the value as safe, we use the global safe set, which tells us which values have achieved a quorum of users who all saw the same value.
+And if none of these rules can classify the value as safe, we use the global safe set, which tells us which values have achieved a quorum of users who all saw the same value.

 We can then evaluate these values:

 (s= example.com, d= tracker.de, k= z, v= 1459866821): This was the first time we saw the value